 University premises means any land or buildings owned, leased, licensed or otherwise occupied by the University for teaching, research, administrative purposes or as accommodation facilities, or otherwise used or occupied by University staff, contractors, affiliates or students.

 Vehicle has the meaning given by the Queensland Transport Operations (Road Use Management) Act 1995 and includes any vessel.

 Smoking is prohibited:

 a) on or in University premises, with the exception of the designated smoking areas, and

 Under the University’s Land Rules it is an offence for a person to leave on University premises litter of any kind, except in a receptacle provided for the purpose, therefore appropriate ashtrays will be provided at each designated smoking area.

 Health, safety and wellbeing is everyone’s responsibility; therefore all staff, students, contractors, visitors and volunteers are responsible to ensure they are compliant with this policy.

-Failure to comply with this Policy will be dealt with in accordance with the Student Conduct and Discipline – Governing Policy, or the provisions of the Enterprise Agreement, or the Land, Traffic and Parking Rules, as appropriate.
+Failure to comply with this Policy will be dealt with in accordance with the Student Conduct – Governing Policy, or the provisions of the Enterprise Agreement, or the Land, Traffic and Parking Rules, as appropriate.